100 Good Skills to Put on a Resume [Complete Guide]

 • Integration of visual communication in social media platforms

-• Attention to detail & aesthetics
+• Attention to detail and aesthetics

 • Interactive media design